JDRedding/Domain-papers/ENSHITTIFICATION.md

 **Everything feels worse now** — products, services, software, appliances, cars — and that this decline is not due to technological regression or incompetent engineers.
 Instead, it’s the result of **economic incentives that reward extraction over quality**.

 The term combines "shit" with the suffix "-ification," humorously emphasizing degradation.
 It is commonly used in technology and social media criticism, describing how once-popular platforms become less enjoyable or functional over time.
 Examples include:
-- Social media networks increasing intrusive advertisements.
+- Media networks increasing intrusive advertisements.
-- Online marketplaces introducing stricter seller fees or algorithmic biases affecting visibility.
+- Marketplaces introducing stricter seller fees or algorithmic biases affecting visibility.
-- Streaming services prioritizing content that maximizes profit over artistic quality.
+- Services prioritizing content that maximizes profit over artistic quality.

 The concept conveys the idea that systems naturally degrade when business models favor monetization or growth over user satisfaction, often leading to user frustration and eventual platform decline.